UHDbits/M73-Tiny-OpenCore/README.md

   ## Directions

-  **Follow the steps below by going to the links and following the directions on the OpenCore Install Guide.
-If a step is labeled with a &#42;, it means it's optional, but extremely recommended.**
+  **Follow the steps below by going to the links and following the directions listed.
+If a step is labeled with a &#42;, it means that it's optional, but extremely recommended.**

   | Step # | Link/Directions |
   | :-: | :-: |